DavidPeterWatson/Coding/Coding.md

 Advocates frequent &quot;releases&quot; in short development cycles, which is intended to improve productivity and introduce checkpoints at which new customer requirements can be adopted.

-Other elements of extreme programming include: programming in pairs or doing extensive code review, unit testing of all code, avoiding programming of features until they are actually needed, a flat management structure, code simplicity and clarity, expecting changes in the customer&#39;s requirements as time passes and the problem is better understood, and frequent communication with the customer and among programmers.[2][3][4]
+Other elements of extreme programming include: programming in pairs or doing extensive code review, unit testing of all code, avoiding programming of features until they are actually needed, a flat management structure, code simplicity and clarity, expecting changes in the customer's requirements as time passes and the problem is better understood, and frequent communication with the customer and among programmers.[2][3][4]
 The methodology takes its name from the idea that the beneficial elements of traditional software engineering practices are taken to &quot;extreme&quot; levels.
 As an example, code reviews are considered a beneficial practice; taken to the extreme, code can be reviewed continuously, i.e. the practice of pair programming.

 ### Lean